• Art magazine

 07 The Wall: Before, After, East and West (Berliner Volksbank)

-The exhibition illuminates the multi -layered influences of the Berlin Wall on art and society and presents remarkable works from the art collection of Berliner Volksbank.
-By clearly comparing the perspectives of both sides of the dividing line, the exhibition offers a deep and moving examination of this decisive section of our history.
+The exhibition illuminates the multifaceted influence of the Berlin Wall on art and society and presents remarkable works from the art collection of the Berliner Volksbank.
+Through the vivid juxtaposition of perspectives from both sides of the dividing line, the exhibition offers a profound and moving exploration of this pivotal chapter in our history.

-The Max-Liebermann-Haus, which once acted as a border area, creates the ideal framework for this important reflection on division and reunification.
-This event invites you to discover the complex stories behind the works of art and to deal with the formative past of Berlin.
+The Max Liebermann House, which once served as a border zone, provides the ideal setting for this important reflection on division and reunification.
+This event invites you to discover the multifaceted stories behind the artworks and to engage with Berlin's formative past.

 When: until 02.03.25

-At the point where the Humboldt Forum is enthroned today, the “People's Palace” of the GDR - an important place of political events and the representative public, was once a pulsating center for entertainment.
+The site where the Humboldt Forum now majestically stands was once the "People's Palace" of the GDR – an important place for political events and representative public life, which also served as a vibrant center for entertainment.

-On an area of 1,400 square meters, the multifaceted impact and the profound importance of this urban development can be experienced at this historic location.
-Here the versatile tasks, functions and influences come alive - combined with the memories that were formative for generations.
+On an area of 1,400 square meters at this historically significant site, the multifaceted impact and profound significance of this urban development are brought to life.
+Here, the diverse tasks, functions, and influences are vividly portrayed – intertwined with the memories that have shaped generations.

 Where: Humboldt Forum, Schloßplatz, 10178 Berlin